 Recruited by several liberal arts colleges in Southern California, I joined the Redlands University men’s tennis program in fall of 2005.
 I was part of two NCAA Division Three playoff teams and our team was ranked as high as #7 in the nation in 2006 and #10 in 2007.
 From 2005-2008, I spent part of my summers coaching at Nike Tennis Camps at Claremont McKenna College, and it is there I discovered a passion for teaching the game of tennis.
 In spring of 2009, I received a B.A. in Political Science with minors in History and Physical Education.

 In 2009, I began teaching tennis in Santa Barbara and became a certified USPTA tennis professional in 2011.
-I am currently head coach for girls’ tennis at the Cate School and boys’ tennis at the Laguna Blanca School, teach private lessons throughout the Santa Barbara area, and direct the Laguna Blanca Middle School Program and Summer Tennis Camp.
+I am currently head coach for girls’ tennis at the Cate School and boys’ tennis at the Laguna Blanca School, teach private lessons throughout the Santa Barbara area, and direct a Laguna Blanca Middle School Program and Summer Tennis Camp.